 The Human Eye

-The eye can be compared to a camera.
+The human eye can be compared to a camera.
 A camera consists of a lens system that can be adjusted by distance (Objective), a protector to adjust light, a film, a cover and a body.
 The eye also has a lens system.
 It is composed of a fixed anterior lens (cornea) and an adjustable lens (eye lens).
 The iris is the protector, and the retina is the film.
-The body of the eye is the skin part and is nourished by the vascular layer of the eye.
+The body of the human eye is the skin part and is nourished by the vascular layer of the eye.

 The eyelids have various functions.
 When their structures are examined, their functions can be understood better.
 The eyelid is composed of two layers.
 The upper layer (including the skin of the eyelid) has two muscles.
 The first muscle (Musculus orbicularis oculi) is in the form of a circle around the eyelids, which is used to close the eyes.
 The second muscle (Musculus levator palpebrae) is used to open the eyes.